Pouria Parhizkar

 Step 6: Build a Portfolio

-Example: An Artist’s Portfolio
+Example: Artist’s Portfolio

 Step 7: Learn from Your Mistakes